 The elf raises both eyebrows of an attractive copper gold that goes remarkably well with its orange complexion, shakes its head so that the little bell on the end of it's purple scarf makes a nice little tinkling sound, and we are lucky if it doesn't simply bugger off at this point in sheer frustration.

-Luckily though, our person has a measure of NLP training and can notice frustration and lack of rapport when they see it right in front of them, even in a small elf, and hastily they say, "Just a minute!
+Luckily though, our person has a measure of Modern Energy training and can notice frustration and lack of rapport when they see it right in front of them, even in a small elf, and hastily they say, "Just a minute!
 I'm sorry, I probably misunderstood ... could you help me out and tell me what I'm supposed to do?
 I'm a confused individual, you see, being born and raised in this hellhole and I need all the help I can get ..."

 Thus humbly addressed, the elf sighes again but noticeably softens.
 It even smiles, comes a little closer and sits down just near the person's right hand.